 Dressing conservatively is appreciated in Dubai's historic neighbourhoods and places of worship.
 There are specific requirements for entering a mosque, like wearing clothing that covers shoulders, arms and legs – and headscarves for women.

 Marhaba!
 Dubai is a warm and friendly city and you will come across many people who will greet you with a smile and wish you well.
 A handshake is customary, but do note it is typically accepted that this should be initiated by women.

 Public displays of affection are best kept to a minimum.
 Holding hands is acceptable, but kissing and hugging in public areas is not permitted.

 Alcohol is served in licensed establishments such as hotels, bars and specialised shops to those over 21 years of age.
 However, drunk and disorderly conduct and drunk driving are not acceptable.
 Use or possession of illegal drugs is also strictly prohibited.

 Dubai is home to hundreds of nationalities and both Arabic and English are spoken across the city.
 Learning a few Arabic words can certainly make the trip more memorable!
 As you explore the city you're very likely to hear Russian, Tagalog, Hindi, Urdu, Portuguese and many other languages.
 Follow our detailed guide for a list of handy phrases.

 To tip or not to tip?
 The short answer is, there are no rules when it comes to tipping in Dubai.
-How much you tip varies from profession to profession and is also largely down to personal preference.
-It is customary to tip in most cases, but it certainly isn’t compulsory.
-Everyone arrives in Dubai with their own customs and expectations but one thing that's really consistent is the high level of service.
+How much you tip varies from profession to profession, and is also largely down to personal preference.
+It is customary to offer a little extra in most cases, but it certainly isn’t compulsory.
+Everyone arrives in Dubai with their own customs and expectations, but one thing that's always consistent is the high level of service.